espsrc/spsrc_user_docs/docs/sdc2.md

 If your team has been allocated to the IAA-CSIC proto-SRC resource, please email ska-itsupport 'at' iaa.csic.es to get access.

-**We will be adding additional user instructions for SDC2 participants soon.**

 # Virtual machine flavors

 Here we show the flavors offered for the SDC2: